After the introduction of the internet, our lives became more easy and it also became easy for merchants to create online stores as well.

 - What is your industry?

 - What are your objectives – short and long-term?

 Section 2.
 The Market and Your Competition

 This section is mostly about marketing.
 And your competition.

-You can use the tools like PEST and SWOT for analysis.
+You can use tools like PEST and SWOT for analysis.

-PEST: Is used find the growth of the factors like political, economic, social, and technological factors.
+PEST: It is used to find the growth of factors like political, economic, social, and technological factors.

 While SWOT will help you in recognizing the strengths and weaknesses of your business.

 You can use the following data for SWOT.

 - strengths – what is working for them?